Quilter Cheviot Sustainable Opportunities Growth Fund

 Plant based / smart food production theme

-Fund has a theme that may direct investment towards newer forms of food such as plant based meat alternatives.
-A fund may have one or many themes.
-See fund information.
+Has a theme that may direct investment towards newer forms of food such as plant based meat alternatives.
+May have one or many themes.

 Responsible food production or agriculture theme